taufik-nurrohman/factory/README.md

 Factory
 =======

-Simple Node.js script to generate CSS, HTML and JavaScript files from ECMAScript, PUG and SCSS files.
+Simple Node.js script to generate CSS, HTML and JavaScript files from ECMAScript, Pug and SCSS files.

 Usage
 -----